 Be pleasant and persistent but not demanding.
 Be professional at all times - do not get frustrated and angry if a negotiation does not proceed in your favor.
 Conditioning yourself to negotiate at every opportunity will help you become more comfortable, confident and successful.

 It is better to walk away from a sale rather than make too large a concession or give a deep discount on your product or service.
 After attending my workshops, salespeople often tell that this negotiation strategy gives them the most leverage when dealing with customers.
-However, it is particularly challenging to do when you are in the midst of a sales slump or slow sales period.
+However, it is particularly challenging to do when you are in the midst of a sales slump or a slow sales period.
 But, remember that there will always be someone to sell to.

 Negotiating is a way of life in some cultures.
 And most people negotiate in some way almost every day.
 Apply these negotiation strategies and you will notice a difference in your negotiation skills almost immediately.